 - Empower the youth to manage their sexual and reproductive issues through different approaches i.e. peer-to-peer approach, comprehensive sexuality education in schools, life skills based education, youth information centers.

 - Child marriage is considered the worst form of gender-based violence, programmes such as “go back to school” focusing on enrolling and retaining girls in schools until they complete and attain quality learning outcomes should be maintained among communities

 - Ending child marriage requires consolidated efforts of all organizations and stake holders including government, civil society organizations, Non-government organizations, Faith Based organizations and Community Based organizations.
 Therefore, networks, coordination and collaboration of all different stakeholders and organizations from community to national level should be strengthened.

 - There is urgency need to roll out the policies, bylaws, programmes and strengthen the linkage between the lower local governments at the village level to district level to revamp and enforce them for the protection of children from all forms of abuse and exploitation

-- The government and other organizations should put emphasis on supporting schools with scholastic materials; carry out refresher trainings for teachers and other programmes that create conducive learning environment for the retention of girls in schools.
+- The government and other organizations should put emphasis on supporting schools with scholastic materials; carry out refresher training for teachers and other programmes that create conducive learning environments for the retention of girls in schools.